 In order to improve its Services, Ringgold, from time to time, may require additional information or use the information gathered in other ways than listed above.
 The purpose of any additional information requested will always be explained and your consent gained before use.

 Personal or organizational information will not be used for reasons other than stated in this document.
-Ringgold will not disclose personal or organizational information to a third party, except if required by law.
+Ringgold will not disclose personal or organizational information to a third party, except to fulfill the purposes you have authorized in a written agreement or if required by law.

-NOTICE: Where Ringgold collects personal information directly from individuals in the EEA, it will inform them about the purposes for which it collects and uses personal information about them and the choices and means, if any, Ringgold offers individuals for limiting the use and disclosure of their personal information.
-Notice will be provided in clear and conspicuous language when individuals are first asked to provide personal information to Ringgold, or as soon as practicable thereafter, and in any event before Ringgold uses or discloses the information for a purpose other than that for which it was originally collected or discloses information to a non-agent third party.
+NOTICE: Where Ringgold collects Personal Data directly from individuals in the EU, it will inform them about the purposes for which it collects and uses Personal Data about them and the choices and means, if any, Ringgold offers individuals for limiting the use and disclosure of their Personal Data.
+Notice will be provided in clear and conspicuous language when individuals are first asked to provide Personal Data to Ringgold, or as soon as practicable thereafter, and in any event before Ringgold uses or discloses the information for a purpose other than that for which it was originally collected or discloses information to a third party.

-Where Ringgold receives personal information from its subsidiaries, affiliates or other entities in the EEA, it will use and disclose such information in accordance with the notices provided by such entities and the choices made by the individuals to whom such personal information relates.
+Where Ringgold receives Personal Data from its subsidiaries, affiliates or other entities in the EEA, it will use and disclose such information in accordance with the notices provided by such entities and the choices made by the individuals to whom such Personal Data relates.

-CHOICE: For personal information, Ringgold will offer individuals the opportunity to choose (opt-in) whether their personal information is (a) to be disclosed to a non-agent third party, or (b) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+CHOICE: For Personal Data and Sensitive Personal Data, Ringgold will offer individuals the opportunity to choose (opt-in) whether their Personal Data is (a) to be disclosed to a third party, or (b) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+In other cases, where Personal Data is incorporated in data sets transferred from institutional customers, consent will be obtained by those institutional customers or processing will commence only after a Legitimate Interest pursuant to the GDPR or U.S.-EU Privacy Shield Framework is identified.

 Ringgold will provide individuals with reasonable mechanisms to exercise their choices.

-DATA INTEGRITY: Ringgold will use personal information only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the individual.
-Ringgold will take reasonable steps to ensure that personal information is relevant to its intended use, accurate, complete, and current.
-We will only collect and store personal information that is relevant to fulfill the purpose of the request and will retain such information no longer than appropriate to fulfill the purpose of the request.
+DATA INTEGRITY: Ringgold will use Personal Data only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the individual or institutional entity client.
+Ringgold will take reasonable steps to ensure that Personal Data is relevant to its intended use.
+We will only collect and store Personal Data that is relevant to fulfill the purpose of the request and will retain such information no longer than appropriate to fulfill the purpose of the request.

-TRANSFERS TO AGENTS: Ringgold will obtain assurances from its agents that they will safeguard personal information consistently with this Policy.
-Examples of appropriate assurances that may be provided by agents include: a contract obligating the agent to provide at least the same level of protection as is required by the relevant Safe Harbor Principles, being subject to EU Directive 95/46/EC (the EU Data Protection Directive), Safe Harbor certification by the agent, or being subject to another European Commission adequacy finding (e.g., companies located in Canada).
-Where Ringgold has knowledge that an agent is using or disclosing personal information in a manner contrary to this Policy, Ringgold will take reasonable steps to prevent or stop the use or disclosure.
+TRANSFERS TO THIRD PARTY PROCESSORS: Ringgold will obtain assurances from its independent third party subcontractors that they will safeguard Personal Data consistently with this Policy.
+Examples of appropriate assurances that may be provided by agents include: a contract obligating the subcontractor to provide at least the same level of protection as is required by the relevant U.S. Privacy Shield Framework or EU General Data Protection Framework, being subject to same level of privacy certification by the subcontractor, or being subject to another European Commission adequacy finding (e.g., companies located in Canada).
+Where Ringgold has knowledge that an agent is using or disclosing Personal Data in a manner contrary to this Policy, Ringgold will take reasonable steps to prevent or stop the use or disclosure.

-ACCESS AND CORRECTION: Upon request, Ringgold will grant individuals reasonable access to personal information that it holds about them.
+ACCESS AND CORRECTION: Upon request, Ringgold will grant individuals reasonable access to Personal Data that it holds about them.
 In addition, Ringgold will take reasonable steps to permit individuals to correct, amend, or delete information that is demonstrated to be inaccurate or incomplete.
-These requests can be made by completing our International Consumer Service form at http://www.ringgold.com/contact or by calling the Ringgold office in the country where they reside and asking for consumer services.
+These requests can be made by completing our International Consumer Service form at https://www.ringgold.com/contact or by calling the Ringgold office in the country where they reside and asking for consumer services.

-SECURITY: Ringgold will take reasonable precautions to protect personal information in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.
+SECURITY: Ringgold will take reasonable precautions to protect Personal Data in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.

 ENFORCEMENT: Ringgold will conduct compliance audits of its relevant privacy practices to verify adherence to this Policy.
 Any employee that Ringgold determines intentionally violates this policy will be subject to disciplinary action up to and including termination of employment.

-DISPUTE RESOLUTION: Any questions or concerns regarding the use or disclosure of personal information should be directed to the Ringgold Office of Ethics and Business Conduct at the address given below.
-Ringgold will investigate and attempt to resolve complaints and disputes regarding use and disclosure of personal information in accordance with the principles contained in this Policy.
-Ringgold has chosen the EU Data Protection Authorities (EU DPAs) to serve as an independent recourse mechanism (IRM) for dispute resolution arising from collection, use, and retention of personal information transferred from EU member countries to companies in the United States and has remitted the following fee to USCIB, acting as a trusted third party on behalf of the European Union (EU) Data Protection Authorities.
+DISPUTE RESOLUTION: Any questions or concerns regarding the use or disclosure of Personal Data should be directed to the Ringgold Office of Ethics and Business Conduct at the address given below.
+Ringgold will investigate and attempt to resolve complaints and disputes regarding use and disclosure of Personal Data in accordance with the principles contained in this Policy.
+Ringgold has chosen the EU Data Protection Authorities (EU DPAs) to serve as an independent recourse mechanism (IRM) for dispute resolution arising from collection, use, and retention of Personal Data transferred from EU member countries to companies in the United States and has remitted the following fee to USCIB, acting as a trusted third party on behalf of the European Union (EU) Data Protection Authorities.

-LIMITATIONS ON APPLICATION OF PRINCIPLES: Adherence by Ringgold to these Safe Harbor Principles may be limited (a) to the extent required or permitted by law or legal process, such as to respond to or investigate a legal or ethical obligation or request or pursuant to court orders, subpoenas, interrogatories or similar directive carrying the force of law; and (b) to the extent expressly permitted by an applicable law, rule or regulation.
+LIMITATIONS ON APPLICATION OF PRINCIPLES: Adherence by Ringgold to the U.S. Privacy Shield Framework or EU General Data Protection Regulation may be limited (a) to the extent required or permitted by law or legal process, such as to respond to or investigate a legal or ethical obligation or request or pursuant to court orders, subpoenas, interrogatories or similar directive carrying the force of law; and (b) to the extent expressly permitted by an applicable law, rule or regulation.

 Questions or comments regarding this Policy should be submitted to the Ringgold Office of Ethics and Business Conduct by mail as follows: